 It is best to store an alcohol-based tincture in dark dropper bottles and only use it a little at a time, especially the first time.

-If you find the burn of the alcohol to be too strong, try one of these safe methods for evaporating the alcohol.
+If you find the alcohol’s burn too strong, try one of these safe methods for evaporating it.

 Different Forms of Cannabis